PennTURBO/Turbo-Documentation/turbo_axiomization.md

 ## Introduction

 "PennTURBO" refers to a solution for the semantic modeling of biomedical information, especially electronic healthcare records.
 This initiative takes its name from the underlying principle:  *Transforming and Unifying Research with Biomedical Ontologies*.
 The same name is used for the supporting ontology itself:  `turbo_merged.owl`.
 The TURBO ontology, written in the [OWL2 language](https://www.w3.org/TR/owl2-primer/), follows the principles of the [Open Biological and Biomedical Ontology Foundry](http://www.obofoundry.org/) including the use of [BFO](http://basic-formal-ontology.org/) as an upper ontology, and therefore adherence to ontological realism.
-In addition to terms that were developed for the TURBO ontology *per se*, many other classes (like [`healthcare encounter`](http://purl.obolibrary.org/obo/OGMS_0000097)) and proprieties (like [`has specified output`](http://purl.obolibrary.org/obo/OBI_0000299)) were imported from other OBO foundry ontologies, using tools like [OntoFox](http://ontofox.hegroup.org/),  [OntoDog](http://ontodog.hegroup.org/), and/or [ROBOT](http://robot.obolibrary.org/).
+In addition to terms that were developed for the TURBO ontology *per se*, many other classes (like [`healthcare encounter`](http://purl.obolibrary.org/obo/OGMS_0000097)) and properties (like [`has specified output`](http://purl.obolibrary.org/obo/OBI_0000299)) were imported from other OBO foundry ontologies, using tools like [OntoFox](http://ontofox.hegroup.org/),  [OntoDog](http://ontodog.hegroup.org/), and/or [ROBOT](http://robot.obolibrary.org/).
 The TURBO ontology has a [GitHub repository](https://github.com/PennTURBO/Turbo-Ontology/tree/master/ontologies).

-This whitepaper addresses the axiom patterns (or types of semantic triples) that might be found in an RDF triplestore that has been populated according to the TURBO vision, specifically:
+This whitepaper describes the axiom patterns (or types of semantic triples) that the TURBO Cohort pipeline generates to populate the TURBO Semantic repository, an RDF triplestore, specifically:
 - How are the axioms created or "instantiated"?
 - What do the patterns mean?
 - What is the relative abundance of each axiom pattern?

-The roles of two software components, Carnival and Drivetrain, are described, and a distinction is drawn between shortcut semantics and expanded (or reality-based) semantics.
+The TURBO Cohort pipeline is described, and a distinction is drawn between shortcut semantics and expanded (or reality-based) semantics.

 These topic will be illustrated with a minimal synthetic dataset about patient demographics: